Building stronger regions through innovation and collaboration to

-CGS provides expertise that helps decision-makers implement efficient, sustainable, and cost-effective approaches to social, economic, and information management issues.
+The Center for Governmental Studies at Northern Illinois University provides expertise that helps decision-makers implement efficient, sustainable, and cost-effective approaches to economic, social and information management issues.

 Center for Governmental Studies